hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 - The silhouette is **O(n)** in samples.
 - Dissipation is a **bounded number of passes** (small constant number of clipped fills).
-- Grain uses small **asset-backed tile textures**, not per-speckle procedural loops.
+- Grain uses small **seamless tile textures** (procedural + cached), not per-speckle CPU loops.
 - Blur is avoided; any “coherence” should be a cheap stroke haze (and is best kept off in widgets).
 - In WidgetKit placeholder/preview contexts, the chart should **degrade** by removing extras first:
   - disable gloss/glint
   - disable haze/blur
   - reduce dense samples
-  - reduce dissipation passes / disable “outer dust”
+  - reduce dissipation passes / disable outside mist
   - if needed: disable dissipation entirely (core-only render is better than placeholder)

 Implementation notes: